 - Attendance at Term Student meetings is required either in person (Vermonters) or by Zoom (non-Vermonters)

-- The three levels end at the same time; the start date is later for Level I. THIS YEAR LEVELS III and II BEGIN ON THE SAME DATE.
+- The three levels end at the same time; the start date is different for each level.

 - Everyone should contact Roshi before the start of the program to review their commitments.
-There times are set aside for that during the evening sittings on August 22 and September 12.
+This can be any time after you have submitted your application.

 - At the start of each program, there will be an inauguration/commitment ceremony.
-The ceremony for Level III and Level II is September 26.
-The inauguration ceremony for Level I (Tuesday, October 24) will take precedence over the Term Student meeting.
-On those two evenings the sitting may end as late as 9:00 p.m.
+The ceremony for Level 3 is September 11; for Level 2, October 2; for Level 1, October 23.
+The inauguration ceremony for Level 1 will take place before the Term Student meeting.
+On evenings where there is an inauguration ceremony, the sitting may end as late as 9:00 p.m.